Notarising a power of attorney: the complete guide

 4. Receive the notarised document.
 The notary applies their electronic seal and signature, and the file is delivered as a tamper-evident PDF.

-Notary public versus solicitor: choosing the right professional
+Notary public versus solicitor

 | Professional | Authority | Suitable for |